 Shayan's Suicide

-Shayan was just seventeen years old.
-He hanged himself from his room fan and died.
-When I heard the news, I didn't believe it.
-Naturally and rationally, it was not possible.
-He was living a happy life.
+Shayan was only seventeen years old when he hanged himself from the ceiling fan in his room and died.
+When I heard the news, I couldn't believe it.
+It seemed impossible and irrational.
+He was living what appeared to be a happy life.

-I started to observe him when he visited with his mother at our home in Islamabad.
-He was my nephew and knew about technology, computers, philosophy, and careers.
-He was ambitious and thoughtful.
+I started observing him when he visited our home in Islamabad with his mother.
+He was my nephew and had knowledge of technology, computers, philosophy, and career paths.
+He was both ambitious and thoughtful.

-The next day at 13:00, we took him to his home for the last time and carried him to his grave.
-I held his coffin for a mile, and later, my shoulder hurt for two days.
+The next day at 1:00 PM, we took him home for the last time and carried him to his grave.
+I carried his coffin for a mile, and afterward, my shoulder hurt for two days.

 In the graveyard, after the prayers, we laid him down in his final resting place.
-There I was looking into his face, which was pale and silent.
-Above him, there was the first slip of the ceiling, and within no time, the ceiling covered his body.
+I looked into his face, which was peaceful.

-There was Shayan, who was friendly, lovely, nice, handsome, young, ambitious, and wise, lying on the bed of soil.
-He seemed tired, but I never saw any tiredness or hopelessness in him.
+Shayan, who was friendly, lovely, nice, handsome, young, ambitious, and wise, lay on the bed of soil.
+He seemed tired, but I never saw any sign of tiredness or hopelessness in him.

-I asked myself, is it just to let a teenager like Shayan commit suicide?
+I asked myself whether it is fair to allow a teenager like Shayan to take his own life.

-He has lost faith in himself, but suicide is not a solution.
-It costs you your precious life.
-Shayan had developed a strong courage to kill himself: he was just a child who wished for a bad wish, and it was granted to him.
+He has lost faith in himself, but suicide is not a solution; it costs you your precious life.
+Shayan developed a strong desire to end his life.
+However, he was just a child who made a terrible wish, and that wish was granted to him.

-The quandrum is, why did fates allow such a thing?
+The quandary is, why did fate allow such a thing to happen?

 Comments